AdamMisiak/Books_library/README.md

 # Books_library

 Website preseting books profiles of users (currently reading, read and planning to read books).
 Using Goodreads API.
 On website implemented Reading Challenge for every user.
-Created with Django framework.
+Created with Django framework.\
+Status: In progress

 ## Table of contents